Science Education Partnership

 The new Next Generation Science Standards (NGSS) are based on a three-part framework that interweaves big themes (“cross cutting concepts”), specific core content or discipline-specific knowledge [“disciplinary core ideas”], and common inquiry-related practices used in science and engineering [“science and engineering practices”].
 Washington is one of many collaborating states adopting NGSS in setting learning performance standards and expectations for each grade level.
 You may wish to familiarize yourself with these standards by visiting http://www.nextgenscience.org.
 SEP provides a unique opportunity for teachers to learn about how science practices are enacted in authentic lab research settings, and to reflect on the implications for their own classrooms.

 The Hutch Teacher Fellowship provides a two-year professional development research experience for secondary science teachers.
-Participants will develop cancer-focused curricular materials in collaboration with Hutch scientists and other Fellows and test and revise materials on site with Pathways students (see below) as well as in their own classrooms.
+Participants will develop cancer-focused curricular materials in collaboration with Hutch scientists and other Fellows and test and revise materials in their own classrooms.
 Stipend provided.